bagedan/js-academy/README.md

 I was using Node.js for this homework just because that's what I'm going to do on a project.
 But as you request was to create a code that you can run in browser, I was not using anything node related in the photoRepository script.

-To start use - create new instance of PhotoRepository object.
+To start - create new instance of PhotoRepository object.

 - add(photo) - add photo into storage. photo object has to have 'url' and 'description' attributes.
 Id of freshly created entry will be return